10 Easy Ways to Improve Your Photographic Composition Techniques

 alt="do not place subject in the centre of photo frame for composition"

 In this image, the subject is placed in the centre.
-Do you feel it works or not?
+Does it work?
 Photo by Crowpix Media.

 alt="look for shapes and curves in photographic image composition"